LibraryOfCongress/bagit-java/README.txt

 a bad thing.

 RELEASE NOTES:
+Changes in 3.14:
+1. Clarified logging messages for CompleteVerifier and ValidVerifier.

 Changes in 3.13:
 1. Added support for keeping empty directories when bagging in place.
 2. Increased default MAXMEM to 1024m.